microsoft/fast/packages/fast-jss-manager-react/README.md

 };

 // Each StyledButton here is generated with a different backgroundColor property, but both of them
-// see a fontFamily property of "Comic Sans"
+// see a fontFamily property of "Comic Sans".

 <DesignSystemProvider designSystem={designSystem}>
     <StyledButton>